mozers3/qLaunch/README.md

 ### Features:
 * Works on modern Windows versions (tested on Windows 10/11)
+* Can be used as a portable application
 * Creates a clear cascading menu with separators
 * Can be triggered either by clicking the taskbar icon or via a hotkey combo (default: `Ctrl+Alt+Q`)
 * Two easy methods for adding any programs or documents to the **ps Quick Launch** menu: